seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ### Forward simulation

-With the source/receiver geometry set and the wave-equation stencil generated, we can now define our forward propagator by symbolically adding the source and receiver terms into our previously defined `stencil` object---i.e., in `Python` we have
+With the source/receiver geometry set and the wave-equation stencil generated, we can now define our forward propagator by adding the source and receiver terms to our stencil object; that is, in `Python` we have:

 ```python
 	# Create forward propagator